Luxury bedroom ideas – 25 ways to design a boutique hotel-worthy room

 Painting both walls and ceiling in the same color can create a cocooning feel, particularly in cozy small bedrooms.
 Soft greens were used in this garden-inspired room, and adding leafy patterns and florals works well as they’re all based on the same color palette.

-The Colefax and Fowler curtains tie in nicely with the headboard, covered in Rapture & Wright’s Walled Garden fabric.
-It shows how accessories can help bring the design to life – including the Wisteria lamps with Empire shades in Cloud Chevrons by Pooky.
+The Colefax and Fowler (opens in new tab) bedroom curtain ideas tie in nicely with the headboard, covered in Rapture & Wright (opens in new tab)’s Walled Garden fabric.
+It shows how accessories can help bring the design to life – including the Wisteria lamps with Empire shades in Cloud Chevrons by Pooky (opens in new tab).

 Picking bedroom color ideas in one core shade and using different tones of it is a way to be bold without incidentally clashing.
 Wendi Wolf Lewitt (opens in new tab) designed this cocooning pink bedroom as such, with built-in open shelving, too, so personal belongings can be displayed.

-Panelling is a popular way to add character to your walls in luxury bedroom ideas, and there are plenty of techniques to try.
+Wall paneling ideas are a popular way to add character to your walls in luxury bedrooms, and there are plenty of techniques to try.
 Consider cladding half or three-quarters of the height of your walls and painting the wood in a contrasting color.

 A bold paint job is often all it takes to give antique furniture a new lease of life, which interior designer Elizabeth Hay has done with these two locally found beds.